 Mr. Qamaniq (interpretation): Thank you, Mr. Chairman.
 Yes, for example, we were notified that Nunavut will eventually come up with one standardized language or writing system.
-So for example sugar siuraujaaqtut would have one terminology in Inuktitut.
+For example, sugar, siuraujaaqtut, would have one terminology in Inuktitut.
 How hard is it?
 What are some of the challenges in developing and formalizing the standardized Inuktitut terminology for the education system?
 Thank you.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 I understand the question now.
 Having one Inuktut writing system plan started with the Inuit Tapiriit Kanatami talking about it and then they talked about standardizing the Inuktut language, but the Inuit language authority had also looked at this and had discussions and we are still waiting to get Inuit Uqausinginnik Taiguusiliuqtiit, huh?
 To see whether they can be standardized in Nunavut?
 Thank you, Mr. Chairman.